-Your first appointment at Fred Hutchinson Cancer Center is a time for you and your hematologist-oncologist to meet.
-You might meet your advanced practice provider, too.
+Your first appointment at the Fred Hutchinson Cancer Center is a time for you and your care team to meet.
 You will talk about your diagnosis, disease outlook and likely treatment.
 This visit is also a time for us to start getting to know you as a person.
 This helps us fit our recommendations to you.
-Together, you and your care team will decide what needs to happen next.
+Together, you and your team will decide what needs to happen next.

 We encourage you to bring a family member or friend to your first appointment (and any future visits).

 Your first appointment usually lasts about one hour.
 Here’s what you can expect to happen.